SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/cloud-infrastructure-security-for-aws.md

     :::important
     This step is critical.
 If you do not select the correct region, you will deploy the solution in the wrong region.
     :::
-   1. **Check AWS Role Permission**.
-Click the button to sign in to AWS and perform a check to see if you have permissions to install the solution.
-If your AWS role does not have the necessary permissions, see the [AWS documentation](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-create-and-attach-iam-policy.html) for information on configuring a policy to provide permissions.
    1. **Deploy AWS**.
 Click the **Deploy AWS Security** button.  <br/><img src={useBaseUrl('img/integrations/amazon-aws/cis-for-aws-install-1.png')} alt="Deploy Cloud Infrastructure for AWS screen" style={{border: '1px solid black'}} width="700"/>
 1. Sign in the the [AWS Console](https://console.aws.amazon.com/console/).
 1. In **Quick Create Stack**, fill out the fields to create the stack from the CloudFormation template.